sandeep-joy/sandeep-joy.github.io/_pages/about.md

   - /about.html
 ---

-I'm Sandeep Joy, a graduate student at the Ohio State University, collaborating with Dr. [Brian Skinner](https://sites.google.com/view/skinner-physics) in the Physics Department.
+I'm Sandeep Joy, a graduate student at the Ohio State University, working with Dr. [Brian Skinner](https://sites.google.com/view/skinner-physics) in the Physics Department.
 My research focuses on theoretical condensed matter physics, particularly the exploration of quantum materials.